FAQ’s

 My qualification is in integrative counselling and psychotherapy - so both!
 I use the words interchangably.

-I am worried about finding the venue for face to face sessions?
+I am worried about finding the venue for face to face and walk and talk sessions?

-This 20 minute session will be a chance for me to find out a bit more about what you hope to get from counselling.
-I might ask a few questions about what is life like for you at the moment, why do you want counselling now?
-You might have an instinctive response to me and what I look like, or my voice, or the dynamic between us.
-You might want to ask me some questions.
+This 20 minute session will be a chance for you to see and/or hear me and ask any questions you might have about how I work.
+I might ask a few questions about what is life like for you at the moment, and why are you looking for counselling now?
 If I feel I’m not the best person to support you I might be able to help you find the support you are looking for.
 If it feels right for both of us we can arrange to meet for the first session.

 Do you work online or on the phone?

-I don’t work onlione, but I do work on the phone, as long as we both feel it is appropriate for the issues you are bringing.
-Sometimes clients can disclose more on the phone than they might in person, and this can mean that they may feel a bit vulnerable after a session.
+Yes, as long as we both feel it is appropriate for the issues you are bringing.
+Sometimes clients can disclose more on the phone/online than they might in person, and this can mean that they may feel a bit vulnerable after a session.
 If we do work remotely we will talk about how we can both approach this to ensure the work stays safe and meaningful.

 I’ve had negative experience of counselling in the past.
 I’m worried it will happen again.

 When we start working together I will ask about previous experiences of counselling, and what was helpful or unhelpful.
-I will do all I can to avoid repeating any negative experiences, and if I do, I will be very happy to talk about it, and make changes to how I work.
+I will do all I can to avoid repeating any negative experiences, and if I do, I will be very happy to talk about it.

 I’m nervous about the first session.

 It’s really common to feel anxious or scared before you come to the first session.
 I will take time to find out how you feel and if there is anything that can help you feel more at ease, for example you might like a lot of quiet time, or you might be uncomfortable if it is too quiet.
-In this session I will ask about what life is like for you at the moment.
-It is important I know about how safe and secure you are in your day to day life, as sometimes counselling can make you very reflective and vulnerable to new feelings.
-This might mean thinking about your support networks, your coping strategies, how you look after your physical and mental health.
-We will establish how many sessions you want to start off with, 6 is a typical starting point, but I am open to your ideas.
+If you are very nervous and don’t know what to say I will support you by asking safe questions until you feel confident enough to take the lead.

 How many sessions will I need?

-Some people might find a few sessions (I usually suggest 6) is enough for them, or is all they can afford at this time, in which case we will work in quite a focused way.
+Some people might find a few sessions is enough for them, or is all they can afford at this time, in which case we will work in quite a focused way.
 Others might not know how many sessions they will need, in which case we will regularly review whether counselling is continuing to help you feel better.

-As we review the work you might want to explore extending the sessions, meeting fortnightly, or working in an open ended way (meaning there is no set end date).
+I am open to one off sessions, meeting fortnightly, or working in an open ended way (meaning there is no set end date).

 What is your cancellation policy?

-I ask for 3 days (72 hours) notice if you are not able to attend, otherwise the full session fee will be payable.
+I ask for at least 2 days (48 hours) notice if you are not able to attend, otherwise the full session fee will be payable.